lularobotics/nw_init/readme.txt

   # Also, we can place a sphere in the environment by executing:
   rosrun nw_mico_client set_obstacle_parameters <x> <y> <z> <radius>

+Demo: Comprehensive

+  # Open up terminals 1 through 3 as above, but in terminal 4 instead of running the
+  # run_riemo_move_mico_playground script, execute the "run_all" script.
+Make sure
+  # You're actually in the "scripts" directory for this:
+  roscd nw_mico_client/scripts
+  ./run_all

 Troubleshooting
 - When rviz comes up, some times the main screen is black.
 This seems to be a